Tools4everBV/HelloID-Conn-Prov-Target-Sibi/README.md

 The `departments` and `job_positions` fields in the Sibi API are represented as arrays of objects, which HelloID’s field mapping doesn’t currently support.
 Therefore, these fields are populated through PowerShell scripts.

-- The script determines which contracts are “in scope” by evaluating active contracts and the start date of the primary contract.
-It processes contracts from both past and future, depending on the current date.
+- The script determines which contracts are "in scope".
-- It then generates department and job position objects from these contracts, ensuring uniqueness, and assigns them to the corresponding user account.
-- For each contract, the relevant department and job position details are extracted and stored in arrays, which are then added to the `departments` and `job_positions` fields of the user.
+- By default, only active contracts are used.
+If there are no active contracts, and the employee has either already left or is yet to join, the following rules apply:
+  - **For employees who are yet to join**: Contracts are used that fall within the Business Rule, where the end date has not been reached yet.
+  - **For employees who have already left**: Contracts are used that fall within the Business Rule, with a start date in the past.
+- **If the list is empty, nothing will be updated.**
 - In dry-run mode, all contracts are considered “in conditions”, allowing for previewing of the data without actual changes.

 ### Handling Null Values in Field Mapping